 Loaded with fresh cilantro, mint, tangy pickled carrots and daikon, jalapeño, baked tofu - all on soft French bread?
 Hello!
 Sandwich heaven, guys.
 You must try a banh mi.

-The elements of a bánh mì are:
+The elements of this vegan bánh mì are:

 - French bread

 - Do Chua (pickled carrots and daikon)